ronishae/sts2-deck-tracker/README.md

 ### Card Generation
 * Card generators get damage for the cards that they generate (e.g. Blade Dance, Infernal Blade, Spectrum Shift) They are added in a dropdown and can be revealed or hidden by pressing on the dropdown arrow.
+* Dropdowns only exist for cards that generate cards.
+Relics or potions that generate cards (e.g. Big Hat, Attack Potion) do not show the generated card on the relic or potion tab.
+The added card is listed in the cards tab with the generator source in brackets after it.
 * Card generation is handled in a tree-like manner, so cards that generate cards that generate cards are all linked back to the root
 * Possible future improvement: If a card that generates multiple tokens like Blade Dance is played, even if only 1 token is played, the UI will stack them immediately (it will show Shiv x3)
-* Combat generated copies from Anger, Adaptive Strike, Dual Wield, Music Box, etc... are considered the same card
+* Combat generated copies from Anger, Adaptive Strike, Dual Wield, Music Box, Burning Sticks, etc... are considered the same card

 ## Limitations